A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Results

-Among all evaluated configurations, the $H^1$ loss combined with both TV and Laplacian regularisations achieved the best overall performance, with a mean MAE of \(5.16\) ms and a mean SSIM of \(0.978\).
-This demonstrates that combining both regularisation terms effectively enhances structural fidelity while preserving numerical accuracy.
-The addition of TV or Laplacian individually yielded smaller improvements, suggesting that their combined effect is necessary to fully capture the relevant spatial structures.
+Among all tested configurations, combining the $H^1$ loss with both TV and Laplacian regularisation consistently yielded the best performance, achieving the lowest mean MAE and highest SSIM.
+This result indicates that jointly enforcing first- and second-order smoothness constraints enhances structural fidelity without sacrificing numerical accuracy.
+In contrast, applying either TV or Laplacian regularisation alone resulted in smaller and less consistent improvements, suggesting that their combined effect is necessary to adequately capture the spatial organisation of activation patterns.